bertjanbakker/MyCookBook/logging/01_simple_logging_with_root_logger_and_basicConfig/Readme.md

 - how to use the root logger
 - how to set the log level of the root logger
 - how to log to a file instead of the console
+- how to change the log format (LogRecord attributes)
 - that new log lines are by default appended to an existing log file.